matthew-brett/asterisk-blog/content/love_letter.md

-That way of thinking is surprising to someone who has spent time developing software, because we know that we make many mistakes, and that, to reduce the number of mistakes, we need to lay out out our reasoning in code, for others to check.
+That way of thinking is surprising to someone who has spent time developing software, because we know that we make many mistakes, and that, to reduce the number of mistakes, we need to lay out our reasoning in code, for others to check.

-Maybe the difference between the developer and the student, is that the developer knows that their code has to give the right answer in a range of circumstances, over a fairly long period of time, and on different types of computers.
+One difference between the developer and the student is that the developer knows that their code has to give the right answer in a range of circumstances, over a fairly long period of time, and on different types of computers.
 To defend ourselves, we ask "is this code correct?".
 If we want a good answer to this question, we have to write code that others can follow and criticize.
 The student usually has a different task, which is to get the computer to give a small number of required outputs.
 Their question is "does this code give the required outputs in the situations for which I will be graded".
 For that question, code quality is irrelevant.